 ABOUT THE COMPANY

->

-> Fiddler Creek Company, established in 2000, is owned and operated by Greg and Melanie Dennis and is located at 10,500' near Tennesse Pass in Eagle County, Colorado.
+Fiddler Creek Company, established in 2000, is owned and operated by Greg and Melanie Dennis and is located in the heart of the Rockies where they live in Minturn, Colorado.

->

-> At the Fiddler Creek Company we have evolved from pure timber frame construction to designing and building homes with old world industrial techniques and materials.
+At the Fiddler Creek Company we have evolved from pure timber frame construction to designing and building homes with old world industrial techniques and materials.
 We build hybrid structures combining steel, timber, and concrete.
-We can adapt this hybrid construction to create entire homes, custom additions, gazebos, or structural renovations of existing homes whereby we improve the integrity and energy efficiency of a home.
+We can adapt this hybrid construction to create entire homes, custom additions, gazebos, or structural renovations of existing homes whereby we improve the aesthetics, integrity, and energy efficiency of a home..

->

-> As a small company, we have a high degree of quality control, with great focus and attention to detail.
+As a small company, we have a high degree of quality control, with great focus and attention to detail.
 We treat your home as if it were our own.

 Our experience spans from the new construction of homes to major renovations on many of the back country huts of the Tenth Mountain Division Hut Association.
 We invite you to look through our portfolio and look forward to hearing from you.